Frequently Asked Questions

 Critical thinking was chosen by our campus community as the focus of i2a and it fits our university very well.
 It reflects the mission assigned to us by the Commonwealth of Kentucky, builds upon our General Education Program's continued commitment to critical thinking, and targets an area that past assessment has indicated could use improvement.
 A renewed focus on helping students identify, practice, and master the core reasoning skills directly supports our university's 2020 Plan to prepare our students to become the civic, business and cultural leaders of the 21st century.

 How is UofL defining critical thinking?

 The i2a initiative provides our campus with the opportunity to share a common critical thinking definition and vocabulary.
 The campus has chosen the Richard Paul-Linda Elder critical thinking framework to guide i2a because of its comprehensive approach and its discipline-neutral terminology.
 Our Faculty Exemplar page and our CLC projects page offer specific examples of how this terminology is integrated across the student experience.
 The Paul-Elder framework allows us to come together as a campus to foster well-cultivated critical thinkers.

 What type of "Culminating Undergraduate Experiences" are undergraduate students required to complete before they graduate?
-When will that requirement be in place?

 A cornerstone of the i2a project is students' engagement in what we call a "Culminating Undergraduate Experience" or CUE.
 Before he or she graduates, every student will be asked to apply his or her new knowledge and critical thinking skills in a project or research endeavor that has practical application.
 The style and scope of the CUE will vary by school, department or academic program.
 The University has chosen to take an expansive approach to CUEs and expects participating units to develop a mix of approaches, which could include: